Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Conclusions

-Finally, we have identified a novel phenomenon in the alignment limit: \emph{hidden CP violation}.
-Even though the heavy neutral scalars lose their gauge interactions in this limit---rendering standard probes insensitive to their CP nature---their mutual CP mixing remains entirely unconstrained and can become nearly maximal as the Yukawa-sector CP violation increases.
-We have shown that this hidden CP violation can nevertheless be accessed through cubic $[H_{2,3}, H^\pm, W^\mp]$ vertices, offering a novel and necessary pathway to experimentally expose this elusive source of CP violation at future colliders.
+Finally, we have identified a novel phenomenon in the near-alignment limit: hidden CP violation.
+Although the heavy neutral scalars lose their couplings to gauge-boson pairs in this limit, their mutual CP mixing—parameterized by the angle $\alpha_3$—remains unconstrained and can become nearly maximal as the Yukawa-sector CPV measures increase.
+We have shown that this hidden CP violation can nevertheless be probed through CP-violating Yukawa couplings, providing a novel and necessary pathway to experimentally expose this otherwise elusive source of CP violation at future colliders.

 Taken together, our analysis demonstrates that large CP violation in the C2HDM is highly structured and tightly constrained.
-The results presented here provide a systematic map of the viable parameter space and offer clear strategies for testing these scenarios through future EDM measurements, Higgs precision data, and dedicated searches for the heavy Higgs sector.
+The results presented here provide a systematic map of the viable parameter space and outline clear strategies for testing these scenarios through future EDM measurements, Higgs precision studies, and dedicated searches for the heavy Higgs sector.